-This chapter describes the process 'Implementing financial settlement with the customer' and associated activities.
+This chapter describes the process in plener inglineral sellement with the custome? and associated advities

 - The term 'customer' in this chapter refers to the end customer. - A number of details regarding the grid owner and the gas supply company invoices are regulated in the Natural Gas Act (Chapter 7). - In this chapter reference is made to the Swedish Gas Association general contractual terms and conditions regarding invoicing, collateral, and payment.
 The company's own contractual terms and conditions could be applied and, if so, they must take account of prevailing laws and ordinances.